-8. Assigmment.
-Owner shall have the right to assign its rights and duties under this Lease in the event Owner convoys title to the Premises to another party, provided that such conveyance shall be expressly subject to the terms and conditions of this Lease.
-Lessee shall not assign its rights and duties hereunder without the prior written consent of Owner, provided that Lessee shall have the right to assign its rights and obligations hereunder to any of its affiliates without Owner's consent.
+8. Assignment.
+LESSOR shall have the right to assign its rights and duties under this Lease in the event LESSOR convoys title to the Premises to another party, provided that such conveyance shall be expressly subject to the terms and conditions of this Lease.
+Lessee shall not assign its rights and duties hereunder without the prior written consent of LESSOR, provided that Lessee shall have the right to assign its rights and obligations hereunder to any of its affiliates without LESSOR's consent.
 No assignment hereunder by either party shall be valid unless the assignment shall be evidenced by written instrument, a copy of which shall be delivered by the assigning party to the other party within 30 calendar days of the effective date of the assignment.
-Upon such assignment, the assigning party shall have no further obligations or duties under this Lease.
+Even upon such assignment, the assigning party shall continue to be obligated under this Lease.

 9. Indemnity and Risk of Loss.

-9.1.Lessee hereby agrees to indemnify, defend and hold Owner harmless from all liability, loss, damages, costs or expenses, including reasonable attorneys’ fees, on account of injuries to persons or property arising out of or resulting from the negligence or willful misconduct of the Lessee, Lessee's agents, servants or employees, or of any other person entering upon the Promises under the express or implied invitation of the Lessee, or where such injuries are the result of the violation by Lessee of the provisions of this Lease.
+9.1.Lessee hereby agrees to indemnify, defend and hold LESSOR harmless from all liability, loss, damages, costs or expenses, including reasonable attorneys’ fees, on account of injuries to persons or property arising out of or resulting from the negligence or willful misconduct of the Lessee, Lessee's agents, servants or employees, or of any other person entering upon the Promises under the express or implied invitation of the Lessee, or where such injuries are the result of the violation by Lessee of the provisions of this Lease.

 9.2.
-Owner hereby agrees to indemnify, defend and hold Lessee harmless from all liability, loss, damages, costs or expenses, including attorney's fees, on account of injuries to persons or property arising out of or resulting from the negligence or willful misconduct of the Owner, Owner's agents, servants or employees, or of any other person entering upon the Premises, the Yard, or any other lands of Owner under the express or implied invitation of the Owner, or where such injuries are the result of the violation by Owner of the provisions of this Lease.
+LESSOR hereby agrees to indemnify, defend and hold Lessee harmless from all liability, loss, damages, costs or expenses, including reasonable attorney's fees, on account of injuries to persons or property arising out of or resulting from the negligence or willful misconduct of the LESSOR, LESSOR's agents, servants or employees, or of any other person entering upon the Premises, the Yard, or any other lands of LESSOR under the express or implied invitation of the LESSOR, or where such injuries are the result of the violation by LESSOR of the provisions of this Lease.

 9.3.
-Owner shall be liable for any damage or destruction to the facilities or any of Lessee's pipe, equipment, or other property on the Promises to the extent such damage or destruction arises out of or results from the negligence or willful misconduct of Owner, Owner's agents, servants, employees or any other person entering upon the Premises, the Yard, or any other lands of Owner under the express or implied invitation of the Owner, or results from the violation by Owner of the provisions of this Lease.
+LESSOR shall be liable for any damage or destruction to the facilities or any of Lessee's pipe, equipment, or other property on the Promises to the extent such damage or destruction arises out of or results from the negligence or willful misconduct of LESSOR, LESSOR's agents, servants, employees or any other person entering upon the Premises, or the Yardunder the express or implied invitation of the LESSOR, or results from the violation by LESSOR of the provisions of this Lease.

 9.4.
-Owner shall assume all responsibility for compliance with applicable environmental laws relating to its use of the Premises.
-In particular, but without limitation, Owner shall not generate (except in the normal course of its business and in strict compliance with all requirements of applicable federal and state law), or store, dispose of, or release, on the Premises, any hazardous wastes, substances, pollutants, or materials as defined under applicable federal or state law.
-Owner shall protect, indemnify, defend, and hold harmless Lessee from and against, any and all liabilities, claims, losses, damages, costs, or expenses, including reasonable attorneys' fees, which arise from pollution of or contamination to the Premises caused by or relating to use of the Premises by Owner or its contractors, subcontractors, contractors' employees, subcontractors' employees, agents, representatives, or invitees.
+LESSOR shall assume all responsibility for compliance with applicable environmental laws relating to its use of the Yard.
+In particular, but without limitation, LESSOR shall not generate (except in the normal course of its business and in strict compliance with all requirements of applicable federal and state law), or handle, store, dispose of, or release, in or on the Yard , any hazardous wastes, substances, pollutants, or materials as defined under applicable federal or state law.
+LESSOR shall protect, indemnify, defend, and hold harmless Lessee from and against, any and all liabilities, claims, losses, damages, costs, or expenses, including reasonable attorneys' fees, which arise from pollution of or contamination to the Premises caused by or relating to use of the Yard by LESSOR or its contractors, subcontractors, contractors' employees, subcontractors' employees, agents, representatives, or invitees.